armada-ths/old.armada.nu/content/news/core-values-under-fliken-about.md

 ---
 ## DIVERSITY

-We want to inspire students and companies to create a more inclusive workplace.
-Therefore, we have an exclusive area at the fair called Diversity Room located in KTHB.
-Companies and organizations placed in this area wants to emphasize the importance of inclusion and diversity.
+THS Armada want to inspire students and companies to create a more inclusive workplace.
+Therefore a special area, called Diversity room, is set up in KTHB during the fair.
+Companies and organizations located in this area wants to emphasize the importance of inclusion and diversity.

 Companies attending Diversity Room 2017, KTHB

 • Accenture • Axfood • LKAB • Cinnober

-THS Armada truly believes that the best teams are created when there is a clear focus on equality and diversity.
-We believe in everyone's equal value and the right to equal opportunities.
-In the past, this has been accomplished through the integration of international students at THS Armada.
-Furthermore, we place emphasis on gender balance within teams of the organization.
+THS Armada truly believe that the best teams are created where there is a focus on equality and diversity.
+To THS Armada, equal opportunities and equal values is fundamental.
+In the past, it was made possible for international students to be a part of the organization.
+Today, we also put extra focus on gender balance within the teams of THS Armada.

 ## SUSTAINABILITY